Your Comfort and Care

 We want to ensure you are safe and comfortable during all of your PNG Air flights.

 During your flight please ensure your seat belt is fastened any time that the seatbelt sign is illuminated and whenever you are in your seat, just in case we do come across any unexpected turbulence.
 If you do wish to have a stretch or go for a walk around the cabin, please ensure the seatbelt sign is off, and check with cabin crew it is safe to do so.

 Always drink plenty of water, juice or soft drinks on your flights as it can be easy to become dehydrated when flying.
 Try to avoid too much coffee, tea or alcohol, as these are diuretics and will only dehydrate you further.

 Blocked ears and popping

-During your flight you may feel some small discomfort with your ears ‘popping’ as the cabin pressure adjusts to correct altitude during ascent (take-off) and descent (landing).
-To help alleviate this, yawning or swallowing will usually clear it.
+During your flight you may feel some discomfort with your ears ‘popping’ as the cabin pressure adjusts to correct altitude during ascent (take-off) and descent (landing).
+To help alleviate this, yawning or swallowing usually helps.
 For an easy counter-measure, simply chew some gum or eat a lolly.

 DVT (Deep Vein Thrombosis)